shironoY6/shironoY6/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 TS account to be announced.

-- You own nothing and you will be Happy!
+- You will own nothing and you will be Happy!

 <!---
 shironoY6/shironoY6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.